sargentJE/myaccess-email-campaign/emails/email02_automation-vs-users.md

 None of this shows up in an automated report.

+We tested a community organisation's website recently.
+Their contact form had a 0% completion rate for screen reader users – every single field announced as "edit blank".
+The automated scan?
+All green.
+One of our testers said:

+> "I couldn't tell which fields were which.
+I had no idea if I was typing my name or email address.
+I eventually gave up."

+That's the gap we're talking about.

 ---

 The interesting bit is what happens when you can show a client both views side by side.